 Worldwide, millions of individuals experience conditions such as stroke, spinal cord injury, and limb loss, which can cause severe and lasting gait impairments that limit functional independence and reduce quality of life (Verghese et al., 2006).
 Recent advances in mechatronic design and embedded systems have also led to the proliferation of wearable assistive devices that can provide locomotion assistance by actuating lower-limb joints.
-Such devices include robotic lower-limb prostheses, orthoses, and exoskeletons (e.g. Mooney, Rouse, & Herr, 2014; Shepherd & Rouse, 2017; Ottobock, 2015, 2016; Panizzolo et al., 2016; Quintero, Farris, & Goldfarb, 2012; Varol, Sup, & Goldfarb, 2010; Young & Ferris, 2017).
+Such devices include robotic lower-limb prostheses, orthoses, and exoskeletons (e.g. Mooney, Rouse, & Herr, 2014; Ottobock, 2015, 2016; Panizzolo et al., 2016; Quintero, Farris, & Goldfarb, 2012; Varol, Sup, & Goldfarb, 2010; Young & Ferris, 2017).
 Compared to their mechanically passive counterparts, powered devices can be controlled to actively change their mechanical properties between different locomotor activities (e.g. level ground, stairs) and to inject energy into the system (e.g. powered plantarflexion in late stance).
 However, to maximize the potential benefits of powered assistance and to avoid disrupting the gait cycle, these devices must predict state changes before they occur.
 Currently, though, most control systems for these assistive devices require the user to explicitly indicate an intended transition with a key fob or an unnatural pre-programmed motion pattern (e.g. bouncing up and down on the Ottobock C-Leg) (Ottobock, 2015).
 Although the human-machine control interface varies among lower-limb assistive devices, their control systems share similar ideals.
 To restore normal walking ability, they should accurately infer and execute the user’s locomotor intent in a manner that is automatic, seamless, and intuitive to the user.

 To more intuitively infer the user’s locomotor intent for control, intent recognition has been successfully developed for and primarily applied to powered lower-limb prostheses as an alternative strategy for predicting the appropriate assistance to provide.
-For intent recognition, information from the user, assistive device, and/or environment is typically extracted from windows near each gait event (e.g. heel contact, toe off) and input to a machine learning algorithm, which classifies the user’s intended locomotor activity on a step-by-step basis (Varol et al., 2010).
+We define the intent recognition control framework as using information from the human, assistive device, and/or environment detected before movement completion (e.g. windows extracted before heel contact or toe off events) to predict the user’s upcoming locomotor activity on a step-by-step basis (Varol et al., 2010).
 Several studies have already demonstrated the benefits of unilateral sensor fusion for controlling a prosthesis with intent recognition strategies which can operate in real-time on embedded systems.
 For example, neuromechanical sensor fusion of EMG from the residual limb and prosthesis load information from five above-knee amputees walking with a passive device significantly reduced error rates compared to either sensor set alone (Huang et al., 2011).
 Fusing above-knee EMG with a diverse set of mechanical sensors embedded in a powered knee-ankle prosthesis comprised of potentiometers and encoders at the knee and ankle, an axial load cell, and 6-degree-of-freedom (DOF) inertial measurement unit (IMU) on the shank also significantly reduced error rates (Young, Kuiken, & Hargrove, 2014).
 In subsequent work, the addition of a 6-DOF load cell and calculated thigh and shank inclination angles to the existing set of mechanical sensor information further reduced error rates; the control system also continued to benefit from fusion with EMG (Spanias et al., 2015).
 As an alternative to EMG, capacitive sensing has also been used for intent recognition with below-knee amputees (Zheng et al., 2014).